How we inherit our style types—and how our genes can help us find our essences

 As to why Zooey may strongly resemble Katy Perry despite that they share none of the same essences, it’s an interesting phenomenon—complicated enough for a separate post.
 Briefly, I think people can resemble one another in a literal sense while having very different essences, and this is the case with Zooey and Katy—they do have similar literal features, but subtle differences to their features produce big differences in their faces’ vibes.

 So, the knowledge that style essences are inherited may help you to determine your own type.
-If one or both of your biological parents appears to have a very prominent amount of a given essence, there’s a good chance (though it’s not guaranteed) that you have that essence as well.
+If one or both of your biological parents appears to have a very prominent amount of a given essence, there’s a good chance (though it’s not guaranteed) that you have that essence too.
 And if there’s an essence or essences that both of your parents definitely seem not to have, there’s a good chance you don’t have it, either.

 Am I adopted?